Assault with Serious Bodily Injury Charges

 What are the Penalties for Assault with Serious Bodily Injury in Texas?

 Under Texas laws, assault with serious bodily injury is usually considered a felony in the first degree.
 Under some circumstances, may be reduced to a second-degree felony.
 However, the possible punishments for either a 2nd or 3rd degree felony conviction are both devastating and include: lifetime jail sentences, paying restitution to the victim, paying hefty fines to the government, long-term probation and supervision and more.
-Your lawyer must take the time to hear your side of what occurred during the incident and dive deeply into the facts and evidence gathered in the case to defend you effectively.
+Your criminal lawyer must take the time to hear your side of what occurred during the incident and dive deeply into the facts and evidence gathered in the case to defend you effectively.

-1st Degree Felony Conviction for Assault with Serious Injury – A guilty verdict for a first degree felony in Texas is at least five years in prison, and your sentence could be as long as 99 years.
+1st Degree Felony Conviction for Assault with Serious Bodily Injury – A guilty verdict for a first degree felony in Texas is at least five years in prison, and your sentence could be as long as 99 years.
 This is in addition to fines of up to $10,000 and possibly the requirement of paying restitution to the victim.

-2nd Degree Felony Assault with Serious Injury – A second-degree felony conviction could mean a minimum of two years in jail and a maximum sentence of 20 years with the same fines and restitution.
+2nd Degree Felony Aggravated Assault with Serious Bodily Injury – A second-degree felony conviction could mean a minimum of two years in jail and a maximum sentence of 20 years with the same fines and restitution.

 A felony conviction will impact you for a lifetime impacting your ability temporarily to own a firearm and vote.
 However, you may also face a lifetime of challenges finding employment and housing.
 In addition, you become ineligible for certain programs including public benefits and student loans.
 Never take these risks with your future.